arshad705/im2073-quiz-app/README.md

-"#done by arshad and haoyu"
+done by arshad and haoyu